kediashruti09/command-line-calculator/README.md

    cd your-repository

-To run the calculator, execute the following command in your terminal:
+## To run the calculator, execute the following command in your terminal:

-python calc.py
+python calc.py and then provide the two floating point inputs and an operation from the operations given below (in case of an operation other than this an 'invalid operation' output will display) then press enter to run the code in your terminal.

 ## Input